s-pardox/Bio-AI-project/README.md

 A more Explorative algorithmic regime seems to be preferable on the Cora dataset, while an Exploitative approach should better fit Citeseer.

+**Please refer to the [final report](https://github.com/s-pardox/Bio-AI-project/tree/main/report) for a more comprehensive discussion.**